mogensen/docker-handson-training/2.1-Docker-local-development/1-volume/README.md

 ## Local development - fast

 Now.
-We need to update the code, and to fo this we will:
+We need to update the code, and for this we will:

   * Use a *volume* to mount local files into the container
   * Make changes locally